 More than 20 experts in self-regulation and (domestic and international) governance met at Rutgers Law School in Newark to talk about industry-led rule-making and the relationship between private standard setters and formal law makers as part of a conference organized by Professor Sarah Dadush, affiliated faculty member of the law school's Center for Corporate Law and Governance and Co-Chair of the International Organizations Interest Group (IOIG) of the American Society for International Law.| Read Story

-Check out this photo gallery from this year's Commencement
+Check out the photo gallery from this year's Commencement

 Graduation may be over, but the memories from that special day are available through the professional photographs that were taken of graduates, their families, faculty and the deans.